List of The Seven Deadly Sins characters: Oslo

-A Black Hound and King's pet, Oslo is able to alter his size, with his mouth serving as a portal, while his growling can be understood by King, Elaine, and Hawk.
+Oslo (オスロー, Osurō) is a Black Hound, a species of sprite that lives in the space between the Fairy World and the Human World, and King's companion.
+Oslo is able to alter his size, with his mouth serving as a portal that can transport anything he swallows to another location.
+His growling can be understood by King, Elaine, and Hawk.
 Oslo is later revealed to be the reincarnation of Rou (ロウ), a human from three millennia ago who infiltrated Stigma to seek revenge on them for destroying his village years prior.
 But his rage wavered when he protects a mortally wounded Gerheade, who reminded him of a girl he loved, and allowed himself to be killed by an enraged Gloxinia.
 Rou reincarnated into Oslo soon after to continue his vow of protecting Gerheade.
 Oslo sacrifices his life when Mael tries to attack King with a blast, however, his soul is enchanted by Mael so he can retain his memories of his previous life in his next reincarnation.
+Oslo came in sixth place in a 2014 character popularity poll for the series.